-A Mass Shooting at a Country-Music Concert in Las Vegas
+The Worst Mass Shooting in U.S. History

 Praying for everyone here in Vegas.
 I witnessed the most unimaginable event tonight.
 We are okay.
 Others arent.
 Please pray.— Jake Owen (@jakeowen) October 2, 2017

-On social media and television-news reports, the Las Vegas police department warned people to stay away from the Strip.
-During a press conference, they encouraged anyone with cellphone footage of the shooting to turn it in to the authorities.
+During a press conference, officers also encouraged anyone with cellphone footage of the shooting to turn it in to the authorities.

 This post will be updated.